ChocolateAceCream/graphQL/README.md

-# README
+# sample application for uitlizing graphql gem with rails

-This README would normally document whatever steps are necessary to get the application up and running.
+#Concept:

-Things you may want to cover:
+send a single query to the GraphQL server that includes the concrete data requirements.
+The server then responds with a JSON object where these requirements are fulfilled.

-* Ruby version
+App will cover:

-* System dependencies
+* server setup

-* Configuration
+* query

-* Database creation
+* mutation

-* Database initialization
+* authentication/session

-* How to run the test suite
+* relations

-* Services (job queues, cache servers, search engines, etc.)
+* Error handling

-* Deployment instructions
+* Filtering

 * ...